kimthompson/kimthompson.github.io/README.md

 Enter the command `yarn build` to create your bundles in the **/public** folder.
 To see if your site is building as expected, run `yarn checkbuild` and visit on [localhost:8080](http://localhost:8080).

-If you're satisfied with that, push up your changes to the **dev** branch and enter `yarn publish` to publish your site to [YOUR_GITHUB_USERNAME].github.io.
+If you're satisfied with that, push up your changes to the **dev** branch and enter `yarn pub` to publish your site to [YOUR_GITHUB_USERNAME].github.io.
 This command simply publishes the public folder on its own as a subtree to the **master** branch, which is what becomes the website.